Shaping Hearts FAQs

 Level 2 – beginning readers or grades K-1

 Level 3 – intermediate readers or grades 2-3

 Level 4 – advanced readers or grades 4-5

 The Shaping Hearts team has been careful in what is for some a sensitive subject.
 Please read the following carefully and thoughtfully.

 A translation is a rendering of what is communicated in one language in words of another language that have the same meaning.
 This is often made difficult and involves judgment because words of different languages are not equivalent.
 It becomes even more difficult when the effort is to communicate with children who are at different reading levels.

 Shaping Hearts writers used the NIrV in publishing Levels 1-3.
-Level 4 transitions to the New American Standard Bible, while the young teen books use both the NASB and the New English Bible.
-Controversial translations are consciously avoided so as not to confuse or disturb young readers.
+Level 4 transitions to the New American Standard Bible, while the young teen books use both the NASB and the English Standard Version.
+Verses that have controversial translations are consciously avoided so as not to confuse or disturb young readers.